BXING2/natural-language-processing/SentimentAnalysis/README.md

 This example demonstrates funetuning BERT model for text classification tasks.

 ## Dataset
-The dataset has around 40K movie reviews with positive and negative reviews labeled as 1 and 0, respectively.
-For the demonstration, 1K positive reviews and 1K negative reviews are sampled for finetuning the model.
+The original dataset has around 40K movie reviews with positive and negative reviews labeled as 1 and 0, respectively.
+In this example, 1K positive reviews and 1K negative reviews are sampled for finetuning the model.
+The dataset is splited into three parts, 60% for training, 20% for validation and 20% for testing.

 Dataset Link: https://www.kaggle.com/datasets/yasserh/imdb-movie-ratings-sentiment-analysis

 ## Model
-The model is BERT (Bidirectional Encoder Representations from Transformers) Base model with a sequence classification head (BertForSequenceClassification).
+The model is BERT (Bidirectional Encoder Representations from Transformers) Base model with a sequence classification head (BertForSequenceClassification) from HuggingFace.
 The model consists of the embedding layer, 12 encoder layers, and classification layer.
-The weights of the 11th encoder layer (0 index) and the classification layer are finetuned for 20 epoches, with all other model parameters frozen.
+The weights of the 11th encoder layer (index start from 0) and the classification layer are finetuned for 20 epoches, with all other model parameters frozen.

 ## Evaluation
 <img src="figures/train_valid_loss.png" height="300" /> <img src="figures/train_valid_acc.png" height="300" />